PAPER: Privacy-Preserving Convolutional Neural Networks using Low-Degree Polynomial Approximations and Structural Optimizations on Leveled FHE: Why the Penalty Function Works?

 Here, $\Delta z_{\rm CE}^{(l)}$ is the component induced by the cross‐entropy loss, while $\Delta z_{\rm pen}^{(l)}$ is the component induced by the clip‐range penalty. \end{lemma}

 \begin{proof} Consider a single training example $(x,y)$, where $x$ is the input and $y$ the corresponding true label.
 The total per-sample loss includes two terms:

-The first term is the standard cross‑entropy loss computed from the network output $g(x)$.
+The first term is the standard cross‑entropy loss from the network output $g(x)$.
 The second term is a layer-specific penalty that acts only on the pre-activations at layer $l$, penalizing values that fall outside the clipping interval.
-A gradient-descent step with learning rate $\eta$ updates the weight matrix by
+A gradient-descent step with learning rate $\eta$ updates the weight matrix by Since $z_{p}^{(l)}$ depends linearly on the weights, its Jacobian with respect to $W^{(l)}$ is Using the chain rule, the gradient of the cross-entropy term with respect to the weights becomes The penalty function $R\left(z_p^{(l)}\right)\;=\;\left\|d^{(l)}\right\|_2$ is nonzero only when some elements lie outside $[-c, c]$.
+Its gradient with respect to $z_p^{(l)}$ is This expression accounts for the case where the clipping has no effect; that is, when $z_p^{(l)} \in [-c, c]$ elementwise, the clipping residual $d^{(l)}$ becomes zero, and the gradient vanishes accordingly.
+Applying the chain rule again, we compute Putting it all together, we obtain the total update for $W^{(l)}$ By definition, the change in pre-activation $z_p^{(l)}$ after one gradient descent step is given by